jonpugh/documentation-1/source/_doc/power-users.md

 ---
 title: The Pantheon Power Users Group
 description: Share best practices with other experienced and active users of Pantheon's platform.
-categories:
-  - developing
 authors:
   - joshkoenig
 date: 7/27/2015
 ---
 If you are an active developer on the Pantheon platform, you may benefit from joining our [Power Users group](https://groups.google.com/a/pantheon.io/forum/#!forum/power-users).
 This is a community for people who are actively making use of Pantheon for many sites.

 ## Power User Topics